 The Valleys were simply fantastic—one of the defining moments in the entire tour.
 No words, books or photographs will prepare you for this experience.
 It was truly a treat.

-That evening we had the opportunity to take an exclusive tour of the Chicago House in Luxor.
-It was a cool experience learning about their mission to preserve Egypt’s ancient cultural heritage through documentation.
-We capped the day off with a delicious Egyptian-style dinner aboard the ship and enjoyed a traditional belly-dancing show.
+That evening we took an exclusive tour of the Chicago House in Luxor and learned about the mission to preserve Egypt’s ancient cultural heritage through documentation.
+We capped the day off with a delicious Egyptian dinner aboard the ship and enjoyed a traditional belly-dancing show.

 The Temple of Karnak was without a doubt my favorite temple in Egypt.
-Boasting the biggest area of temple, every single space was beautifully carved or engraved and has been masterfully restored.
-Standing inside the temple and looking up at the roof, or the tops of the pillars, it’s amazing to think how life would have been for the ancient Egyptians, and the amazing feat of having roofs, as well as windows.
+Boasting the biggest area , every single space was beautifully carved or engraved and has been masterfully restored.
+Standing inside the temple and looking up at the roof, or the tops of the pillars, it’s amazing to think how life would have been for the ancient Egyptians.

-With a late start this morning, I enjoyed morning views of the Nile River atop the cruise before heading to the Temple of Horus at Edfu.
-Traveling to the Temple was quite the adventure, as we had to hop aboard a horse carriage ride and trek through the streets of Edfu to get to the actual temple.
-This was one of my favorite moments of the trip because I saw the true, raw underbelly of Egypt through the sights, sounds and smells of one its busiest cities.
-The temple itself is beautiful and well-preserved.
-It was interesting to see how detailed the architecture was and how intact the hieroglyphics are.
+With a late start this morning, I enjoyed early views of the Nile River atop the cruise ship before heading to the Temple of Horus at Edfu.
+Traveling to the temple was quite the adventure, because we had to hop aboard a horse carriage and ride through the streets of Edfu—one of my favorite moments of the trip because I saw the true Egypt through the sights, sounds and smells of one its busiest cities.
+The temple itself is beautiful and well preserved.
+It was interesting to see the detailed architecture and the hieroglyphics, which remain surprisingly intact.

-After breakfast that morning, we took a quick flight to Abu Simbel to see the colossal Great Temple of Ramses II and Temple of The Goddess Hathor.
+We took a quick flight to Abu Simbel to see the colossal Great Temple of Ramses II and Temple of The Goddess Hathor.
 The Temple of Ramses ll is one of the most beautiful monuments in the world—an architectural miracle.
-It is not a place to be seen, but a place that you should experience firsthand to realize the great artistic and historical splendor the ancient Egyptians embodied to build this colossal masterpiece.
+It is a place that you should experience firsthand to realize the great artistic and historical splendor the ancient Egyptians embodied to build this colossal masterpiece.

-We capped of the night once again with a fantastic Egyptian-style dinner and farewell reception.
+We ended the night with a fantastic Egyptian dinner and farewell reception.
 At the reception Danny and I, along with most of our flying Jayhawks group, enjoyed wearing our galabayas while dancing to some traditional Egyptian tunes.
-It was the perfect way to cap off a wonderful Egyptian adventure.
+It was the perfect finale to a wonderful Egyptian adventure.

-After breakfast we boarded a felucca boat and sailed to the island temple complex of Philae and the Aswan High Dam.
-Here we were able to see the rising waters of the High Dam crashing up against the breathtaking complex of Philae.
-After leaving the complex, we visited a unique shop to learn about the ancient process of handcrafting papyrus.
+We boarded a felucca boat and sailed to the island temple complex of Philae and the Aswan High Dam, where we saw the rising waters of the dam crashing up against the breathtaking complex of Philae.
+Later we visited a unique shop to learn about the ancient process of handcrafting papyrus.

-Before taking our last stop at the massive Russian Monument we took in the immaculate views to the Aswan High Dam.
-This dam has been very important to Egypt as it has helped control the Nile’s annual flooding and has improved the nation’s power supply.
-After this tour, we headed back to Aswan for a quick flight back to Cairo to start our long, but much needed trip back to Kansas.
+Before making our last stop at the massive Russian Monument, we took in the immaculate views to the Aswan High Dam.
+This dam has been very important to Egypt because it has helped control the Nile’s annual flooding and has improved the nation’s power supply.
+After this tour, we headed back to Aswan for a quick flight back to Cairo to start our journey back to Kansas.

-The sights, sounds and smells of Egypt was still so vibrant in my mind although I was already heading back to across the world.
 The Legends of the Nile trip is truly a once-in-a-lifetime experience.
-If you get a chance to book this trip, don’t let it pass you up!
+If you get a chance to book this trip, don’t pass it up!